sfior/CENevo/README.md

 **Demography**

-ABC coalmod speciation Ds data and scripts: Appoximate Bayesian Computation to estimate the speciation time for D. slyvestris and the time to coalescence at the DsCEN locus from a geeographically widespread sample of haplotypes
+ABC coalmod speciation Ds data and scripts: Appoximate Bayesian Computation to estimate the speciation time for D. slyvestris and the time to coalescence at the DsCEN locus from a geographic sample of haplotypes

 Onset of selection: Appoximate Bayesian Computation workflow to estimate the time of onset of selection for candidate regions